-Kubernetes roles include the following:
+Kubernetes roles include the following roles:

-- EtcdHost (page 319)
+- EtcdHost (page 334)

-- KubernetesApiServer (page 320)
+- KubernetesApiServer (page 335)

-- KubernetesController (page 321)
+- KubernetesController (page 336)

-- KubernetesScheduler (page 323)
+- KubernetesScheduler (page 338)

-- KubernetesProxy (page 323)
+- KubernetesProxy (page 338)

-- KubernetesNode (page 324)
+- KubernetesNode (page 339)

 When nodes are configured using Kubernetes roles, then settings in these roles may sometimes use the same pointer variables-for example the certificates path, or the Kubernetes cluster instance.
-Pointer variables such as these have definitions that are shared across the roles, as indicated by the parameter description tables for the roles in the pages that follow.
+Pointer variables such as these have definitions that are shared across the roles, as indicated by the parameter description tables for the roles, and which are described in the following pages.